atour-eisayans/nest-fastify-upload/README.md

 The files path depends on their key name which they have been sent by it, but the main directory for uploaded files is a folder called `uploads` where it will have sub-folders when files getting uploaded.

+Files after getting stored in the server, can be retreived with this url: GET `/upload/[file-name received in response]`

 At the moment, we didn't implement any logic for the files type validation but there is a limit for the files size which has been set to 1,000,000 bytes whitin the multipart plugin registration to fastify server in main.ts file.